-This paper, first, distinguishes new developmentalism (a new theoretical system that is being created) from 'really existing' developmentalism (a form of organizing capitalism).
-Second, it distinguishes new developmentalism from its antecedents, development economics or classical developmentalism and Keynesian macroeconomics.
-Third, it discusses the false opposition that some economists have adopted between new developmentalism and social-developmentalism, which the author understands as a form of really existing developmentalism; as theory, it is just a version of classical developmentalism with a bias toward immediate consumption.
-Finally, it makes a summary of new developmentalism - of its main political economy, economic theory, and economic policy claims.
+Abstract.
+This paper, first, distinguishes new developmentalism, a new theoretical system that is being created, from really existing developmentalism a form of organizing capitalism.
+Second, it distinguishes new developmentalism from its antecedents, Development Economics or classical developmentalism and Keynesian Macroeconomics.
+Third, it discusses the false some economists have opposition that adopted between developmentalism and social-developmentalism, which understands as a form of really existing developmentalism; as theory, it is just a version of classical developmentalism with a bias toward immediate consumption.
+Finally, it makes a summary of new developmentalism - of its main political economy, economic theory and economic policy claims.

-Keywords: developmentalism, social-developmentalism, developmental macroeconomics
+Key words: Developmentalism, social-developmentalism, and developmental macroeconomics

-JEL codes: B20, O59, E10
+JEL classification: B20, O59, E10